Applied Behavior Analysis (MS)

 There are two credentials that professionals in Applied Behavior Analysis can earn: New York State Licensed Behavior Analyst (LBA) and Board Certified Behavior Analyst (BCBA).

-Students who complete the Master of Science will have the graduate training necessary to sit for the national Board Certified Behavior Analyst® (BCBA) exam.
-Upon passing the BCBA exam, graduates will be eligible for New York State’s new license in behavior analysis.
+Students who complete the Master of Science will have the graduate training necessary to sit for the national Board Certified Behavior Analyst® (BCBA) exam and obtain the New York State’s license in behavior analysis.

 Program Related Events